ketkev/VTOL-Mods/README.md

 ## How to use it

 To install a mod you have to select the .dll that's specified in the readme of the mod and the .mod itself.

-Clicking install mod will create a copy of the unmodded dll which is marked as "-backup" and then it replaces the normal dll with the modded one.
+Clicking install mod will create a copy of the unmodded .dll which is marked as "-backup" and then it replaces the normal .dll with the modded one.